Maryland MHIC Licensing

 General liability insurance covers property damage caused by the contractor during the job.
 If a handyman breaks a fixture, cracks a tile, or causes water damage, general liability is how that gets paid for.
 Workers compensation covers injuries to the crew on your property.
 If someone on the job is hurt, workers comp keeps that liability off your homeowners insurance.

 Ask for a certificate of insurance before work starts.
 A legitimate contractor can produce one in minutes.
-If there is any hesitation, that is the answer you need.
+If there's any hesitation, that's the answer you need.

 Questions to Ask Before Hiring Any Handyman in Maryland